 Grow Your List: Subscriptions, free giveaways, and free estimates

-Growing the email list should always remain a top priority.
-After all, no matter how well put together the emails are, if there aren’t many people signed up for them then the campaign will struggle to reach any set benchmarks.
-Consider your email list one of your very most important assets.
-So keep it fresh, growing, and engaged.
+Growing an email list should always remain a top priority for your business.
+After all, no matter how well put together the emails are if there aren’t many people receiving them, the campaign will struggle to reach its goals.
+Consider your email list one of your most important assets.
+Always seek to keep it fresh, growing, and engaging.

-A lead magnet can be a wide variety of offers, so long as it adds value to the potential subscriber.
-A few examples include:
+A lead magnet can be a wide variety of offers so long as it adds value to the potential subscriber.
+A few examples include the following:

 Segments and groups

-Segmentation is when email subscribers are divided into smaller segments.
-By segmenting people into different lists, emails become more tailored to that list’s interests to deliver more relevant material.
-You will really need a program such as Autopilot or any email marketing software that allows for advanced segmentation.
+We’ve already covered segmentation in an earlier chapter, but it’s also highly relevant to the success of your email marketing campaigns.
+In this sense, you look to divide email subscribers into smaller segments.
+By segmenting people into different lists, emails become more tailored to that list’s interests, and you can deliver more relevant material.
+To do this, you should use programs such as Autopilot, InfusionSoft, or any email marketing software allowing advanced segmentation.

-There are several different criteria that can be used to segment email lists:
+Several different criteria can be used to segment email lists:

-- Behavior: Segmenting contacts based on their behaviors is going a level deeper beyond content-specific.
-This type of segmentation requires even more detailed data.
-How long did the customer stay on a particular site page?
+● Behavior: This type of segmentation requires even more detailed data.
+How long did the customer stay on a particular page?
 How often do they visit the site?
-Do they load items and abandon the online cart often?
+Do they load a specific type of information, product, or service?

 Think about content and the message to convey